MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/certificate.md

 ## Work with SSL client certificate

-IIS has a SSL setting that requires all incoming requests to TFS must present client certificate in addition to the regular credential.
+IIS has a SSL setting that requires all incoming requests to Azure DevOps Server and TFS must present client certificate in addition to the regular credential.

-When that IIS SSL setting enabled, you need to use `2.125.0` or above version agent and follow these extra steps in order to configure the build machine against your TFS server.
+When that IIS SSL setting enabled, you need to use `2.125.0` or above version agent and follow these extra steps in order to configure the build machine against your Azure DevOps or TFS server.

 - Prepare all required certificate information
   - CA certificate(s) in `.pem` format (This should contains the public key and signature of the CA certificate, you need put the root ca certificate and all your intermediate ca certificates into one `.pem` file)